BoevaLab/CanSig-Supplementary-Information/benchmark/README.md

 $ pip install -e CanSig
 ```

-You will also need to install kBET using R:
+If you want to run the test for the benchmark you will also need to install kBET using R:

 ```
 $ R